hosikiti/briefcast/README.md

 # BriefCast

-BriefCast is an AI-powered podcast generator from any website.
+BriefCast is an AI-powered podcast generator from RSS feeds.

 ## How it works